carlynorama/FixedSizeCollection/README.md

 ### Ideas from Thread

 What to do about default value.
 There has to be one.
+Should be an init that lets the dev pick it.
 Even if its nil.
 Could be 0 for numerics.

 ```swift
 //What I'm working on.